Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Introduction

 \section{Introduction}

 { A Bayesian game is a strategic interactive decision-making model where each player's objective function is characterized by a type parameter and information about the parameter is private.
-Specifically, each player knows only the range of the rivals' type parameters but not their true values.
-Under such circumstance, rivals' type parameters are described by random variables and their actions are believed to be dependent on the type parameters.
-A general assumption is that the joint probability distribution of all type parameters is known in public.
-This assumption allows each player to figure out the distribution of rivals' type parameters conditional on its own type value and to take action optimizing the conditional expected value of its objective function.
-Bayesian game is introduced by Harsanyi \cite{harsanyi1967games} and has received many attentions from modelling to equilibrium study and applications in strategic interactive decision-making with incomplete information, such as Bayesian network games \cite{calvo2015communication,blume2015linear}, rent-seeking games \cite{tullock2001efficient,ewerhart2014unique,ewerhart2020unique} and optimal public information disclosure \cite{morris2002social,colombo2014information,jia2023herding}.
-For a comprehensive overview, see \cite{meirowitz2003existence,ui2016bayesian,guo2021existence} and monograph \cite{zamir2020bayesian}.
+Specifically, each player only knows the range of the rivals' type parameters but not their true values.
+Under such circumstances, rivals' type parameters are described by random variables and their actions are believed to depend on the type parameters.
+A general assumption is that the joint probability distribution of all type parameters is publicly known.